robince/website-blogofile/_pages/code.markdown

+## GCMI

+[GCMI](https://github.com/robince/gcmi) implements a mutual information estimate based on a Gaussian copula.
+The method is decribed in [Ince et. al 2016](http://dx.doi.org/10.1101/043745).

+## Partial Information Decomposition with Iccs

+[This repository](https://github.com/robince/partial-info-decomp) implements the partial information decomposition, with a measure of redundancy based on pointwise common change in surprisal as described in [Ince 2016](http://arxiv.org/abs/1602.05063)

 ## PyEntropy
 [PyEntropy](http://code.google.com/p/pyentropy/) is a Python library to implement calculation of entropy and information quantities using a range of bias correction methods.
 This contains the core information routines I use throughout my work, and was produced for eventual implementation as an online service in the CARMEN project.
 It also includes `pyentropy.maxent` - a module for computing maximum entropy solutions subject to marginal constraints over finite alphabet probability spaces using the information geometric methods of [Amari](http://www.brain.riken.jp/labs/mns/amari/home-E.html).
 It is an open source project hosted at Google code.
 See [Ince et al. (2009)](research.html#ince2009pfi) for details.
 The documentation, including a brief primer on entropy and information theory, is available [here](http://robince.github.com/pyentropy).